ojha-me/bug-hunt-ai/README.md

 Run code safely in a sandboxed Docker container — no setup, no risk.
 See output instantly without leaving the chat.

 ### **AI-Generated Challenges**
-The AI doesn't just teach — it **tests your understanding** with unique, context-aware coding puzzles containing subtle bugs.
+The AI doesn't just teach — it **tests your understanding** with unique, context-aware coding puzzles.

 ### **Real-Time Code Review**
 Submit your fix and get: